louismarcel90/Aegis/README.md

 ---

-## 🧠 What is Zycron / Why It Exists
+## 🧠 What is Aegis / Why It Exists

 ## ⚡ Real World Scenario